Modern Family logo

 Expanding Legal Access: Insights On Colorado’s LLP Journey

 The third LinkedIn Live Virtual Panel event hosted by Modern Family Law highlighted the experiences of Colorado’s pioneering Licensed Legal Paraprofessionals (LLPs).
-Led by Sarah Bella, an LLP at Modern Family Law, the panel featured insights from Melissa Simonton, Janet Price, and Kris Freeman—three of the first LLPs practicing under Colorado’s innovative program.
-This discussion … Continued
+Led by Sarah Bella, the panel featured insights from Melissa Simonton, Janet Price, and Kris Freeman—three of the first LLPs practicing under Colorado’s innovative program.
+This discussion offered a glimpse into the early … Continued

 Ghosted: Dealing With A Non-Responsive Ex During Divorce